• Skip to main content

 Dewey said that he would rather die and decided to stay in prison until he was proven to be an innocent man.

-For years he requested the aid of the Innocence Project, an organization that uses DNA to identify cases where to exonerate the innocent.
+For years, he requested the aid of the Innocence Project, an organization that uses DNA to identify cases where to exonerate the innocent.

-But, because most witnesses were dead, and there was no DNA to research, the Innocence Project handed the case over to another group of lawyers who took Dewey Bozella’s case, Pro Bono.
+Therefore, the Innocence Project handed the case over to another group of lawyers, who took Dewey Bozella’s case pro bono.

 Released from prison

-The new lawyers, from the International Law Firm WilmerHale, had little to go on.
+The new lawyers from the International Law Firm WilmerHale had little to go on.

 There was no physical evidence, and the primary witnesses were deceased.

-In Detective Sgt.
+With Detective Sgt.
 Regala’s copy, these lawyers uncovered shocking exculpatory evidence that the witnesses, known local criminals, had lied under oath.

 Also, there was another suspect who confessed to committing the murder.